sxs6596/IssueTracker/README.md

 3. Configure your database connection details in `prisma/schema.prisma`.
 4. Run `npm run dev` to start the development server.

-For detailed information on usage, configuration, and contributing, please refer to the [Wiki](link-to-wiki) section.

 ## Output

 ### Dashboard screen